David Rust, MD

 Corey Wulf, MD

 Orthopaedic surgeon Corey Wulf, completed his medical degree at the University of South Dakota in Vermillion, South Dakota, graduating Summa Cum Laude in 2003.
 He graduated from South Dakota State University, Brookings, South Dakota, with high honors in 1998 earning a bachelor of science degree with a major in biology and a minor in microbiology.
 Dr. Wulf completed his residency at the Mayo Graduate School of Medicine, Department of Orthopaedic Surgery.
 He has presented at the American Society of Surgery on Hand and the American Society of Bone and Mineral Research.
-He enjoys running, cross country skiing and a variety of sports and outdoor activities.

 Christie Heikes, MD